"Dynamical" interactions and gauge invariance: Introduction

-The theory of higher spin interactions has never belonged to the ``mainstream'' theories.
+The theory of higher-spin interactions has never belonged to the ``mainstream'' theories.
 The field has been cultivated by groups of enthusiasts.
-On the other hand, the theory of higher spin interactions is needed for solving many mainstream problems.
+On the other hand, the theory of higher-spin interactions is needed for solving many mainstream problems.
 It is related to the Standard Model (SM) in several ways.
-By introducing the massive spin-one gauge bosons into the theory one also introduces the higher-spins problems into the Standard Model.
+By introducing the massive spin-one gauge bosons into the theory one also introduces higher-spin problems into the Standard Model.
 Difficulties appear for instance in scattering processes with the charged gauge bosons $W^\pm$ in the initial or final state, or in constructing three-vertex gauge boson self-interactions.
 A consistent higher-spin interaction theory is also needed in chromodynamics.
-Quantum Chromodynamics (QCD) does not yet allow to describe low-energy hadronic processes in terms of underlying quark-gluon dynamics.
-Due to this one has to use a more phenomenological approach in terms of hadronic fields.
+Quantum Chromodynamics (QCD) does not yet allow one to describe low-energy hadronic processes in terms of underlying quark-gluon dynamics.
+Because of this one has to use a more phenomenological approach in terms of hadronic fields.
 However, one of the basic problems here is the treatment of hadrons with higher spins~\cite{Pascalutsa:2003vz}.

-To understand better the problems of modern theories beyond the SM one also needs a better understanding of ordinary higher-spin field theory.
+Also for theories beyond the SM one needs a better understanding of ordinary higher-spin field theory.
 String theory for instance is free of many higher-spin problems and due to this it is believed that it can consistently describe quantum gravity.
 A reason behind this consistent behaviour is that string theories contain an infinite tower of all spin states.
-But at the same time there exist serious troubles in the physical interpretation of the string theories.
-The existence of a consistent higher-spin interaction theory would help to understand better the physics behind the string theory.
-It is believed that if a breakthrough in understanding the basic problems of the ordinary higher-spin field theory would happen, it might become a fashionable topic~\cite{Sorokin:2004ie}.
+But at the same time serious troubles exist in the physical interpretation of the string theories.
+The existence of a consistent higher-spin interaction theory would help in better understanding the physics behind the string theory.
+It is believed that if a breakthrough in understanding the basic problems of the ordinary higher-spin field theory happens, it might become a fashionable topic~\cite{Sorokin:2004ie}.